Get the newsletter.

 These healthy power balls are the ultimate dump-and-stir recipe.

-How to make this healthy power balls recipe
+How to make this healthy energy balls recipe

-This no-bake power balls recipe is super simple, and requires exactly one normal-sized bowl.
+This no-bake almond butter energy balls recipe is super simple, and requires exactly one normal-sized bowl.

 1. Combine the ingredients in a bowl, and mix.
 Taste for your preferred sweetness.